All Products

 Query rewrite

-Uses an LLM to rewrite a user's vague, colloquial, or context-dependent query into a clearer, more complete, and standalone question, improving subsequent retrieval accuracy.
+Uses an LLM to rewrite a user's vague, colloquial, or context-dependent query into a clearer, more complete, and standalone question, improving retrieval accuracy.

 • Recommended scenarios: